gafricano/nist-approved-crypto/README.md

 ## 4. Key Exchange and Key Establishment Algorithms
 ### RSA Key Exchange 🟢
 - Defined in SP [800-56B rev.2](https://doi.org/10.6028/NIST.SP.800-56Br2)
+- Uses the RSA algorithm for key establishment.
+- RSA is still widely used, but it is being phased out in favour of more efficient alternatives like ECDH.
+- Notes: The minimum recommended RSA key size is 2048 bits for modern systems.

 ### Diffie-Hellman (DH) 🟢
 - Defined in [SP 800-56A rev.3](https://doi.org/10.6028/NIST.SP.800-56Ar3).
+- A widely used method for secure key exchange over an insecure channel.
+- Recommended for secure key exchange.
+- Ephemeral DH (DHE) is preferred for forward secrecy.
+  -Variants:
+  - Ephemeral DH (DHE)
+  - Static DH (less secure)

 ### Elliptic Curve Diffie-Hellman (ECDH) 🟢
 - Defined in [SP 800-56A rev.3](https://doi.org/10.6028/NIST.SP.800-56Ar3).
+- An optimized version of Diffie-Hellman using elliptic curves, which provides stronger security with smaller key sizes.
+- Strongly recommended over standard DH.
+- Often used in TLS for perfect forward secrecy (PFS).

 ## 5. Message Authentication Codes (MACs)
 ### HMAC (Hash-Based Message Authentication Code) 🟢